Parent Training (including migrant parent training)

 Training Objectives

-Migrant parent training aims break cycles of detachment and give parents the support and tools they need to ensure their child is not just materially looked after, but emotionally supported as well.
+Migrant parent training aims to break the cycle of detachment and give parents the support and tools they need to ensure their child is not just materially looked after, but emotionally as well.
 The premise for this programme is that with the wellbeing of the parent and their family taken into account, the parent will be a much more focused, loyal and happy worker.
-Specifically, the trainings aim to:
+Specifically, the training aims to:

 • Increase the sense of value as a parent and lead a happier and healthier life